A potential system with infinitely many critical periods: Introduction and main result

-As commented in \cite{JF,EFAA}, many problems related to the period function and its critical point are the counterpart of that about the poincar\'{e} return map and limit cycle (isolated periodic orbit), which is the main focus of the celebrated Hilbert's 16th problem.
-In 1980, Z. Zhang \cite{ZZ} found an example that a planar analytic system has an infinite number of limit cycles which answered a conjecture opened for many years.
-Analytical property of vector field only assure the local finiteness of number of limit cycles for a planar system of differential equation while it could not deduce the global finiteness of limit cycles.
+As commented in \cite{JF,EFAA}, many problems related to the period function and its critical point are the counterpart of the poincar\'{e} return map and limit cycle (isolated periodic orbit), the latter is the main focus of the celebrated Hilbert's 16th problem.
+In 1980, Z. Zhang \cite{ZZ} found an example that a planar analytic system has an infinite number of limit cycles which answered a conjecture opened for many years. where it was shown analytical property of vector field only assure the local finiteness of number of limit cycles for a planar system of differential equation while it could not deduce the global finiteness of limit cycles.

+It is analogous to non-accumulating of limit cycles in a compact set of analytic vector field.
 Chicone and Dumortier \cite{CCFD} proved that the critical periodic orbits of an analytic center can not accumulate on a compact set.
 If potential $g$ of System \eqref{SN} is nonlinear polynomial, then the number of critical periods is finite globally.
 To the best of our knowledge, there are few papers on the existence of multiple (no less than two) critical periods \cite{CCMJ,EFAA,AJCLJY,MGJV} which should be taken into account when looking for multiple solutions of boundary value problems \cite{MSTI}.
 F. Dumortier remarked in \cite{CCFD} ``it is possible that an analytic vector field has an infinite number of critical periods.
 For example, a linear vector field on the plane with a period annulus has a constant period function".
-While just we define the limit cycle which refers to the isolated periodic orbit, in present paper we intend to propose an nontrivial example which has an infinite number of critical periods demonstrated as the strict extremum of period function.
+Nevertheless, limit cycle is commonly defined as the isolated periodic orbit, in present paper we intend to propose an nontrivial example where a potential system has infinitely many critical periods demonstrated as the strict extremum of period function.

 Consider system \eqref{SN} with potential $g(x)=x+\lambda\sin(x)$.